PostHog/posthog.com/contents/blog/data-management-feature.md

 We're excited to get these data management features in, but we're just scratching the surface.
 We've prepared some documentation to help you get started with creating definitions and potential use-cases.

 As always, we welcome any feedback you may have about this feature.
-Feel free to open an issue in our Github repo or give us a shout in our PostHog Users slack channel.
+Feel free to open an issue in [our Github repo](https://github.com/PostHog/posthog) or give us a shout in our [PostHog community Slack channel](/slack).